ekliao/EricLiaoDigitalGarden/src/site/notes/Eric Liao Interpreting.md

 ### Welcome!

 Welcome to my digital garden!
 It's a collection of notes in various stages of maturity and polish, open to the world, FWIW.
-Created April 16, 2023, it is still in its infancy, but it's a start. 千里之行，始於足下。 A journey of a thousand miles begins with a single step.
+Created April 16, 2023, it is still nascent but an exciting start. 千里之行，始於足下。 A journey of a thousand miles begins with a single step.

 ![eric liao ekliao profile picture (from apple party) 2016.png|300](/img/user/_attachments/eric%20liao%20ekliao%20profile%20picture%20(from%20apple%20party)%202016.png)